-When applying to college, many students think they know which strategies will help them attract the attention of admissions officers.
-But there’s often a gap between perception and reality about what actually matters — and what matters most — when it comes to grades, test scores, extracurricular activities and other factors.
+When applying to college, many students think they know which strategies will help them attract the attention — in a good way — of admissions officers.
+But there’s often a gap between perception and reality about what actually matters, and what matters most, when it comes to grades, test scores, extracurricular activities and other factors.
+And what holds true in this unprecedented time will differ in some ways from the norm.

-Many colleges report that they are now taking a multifaceted approach to reviewing applicants, factoring in grades and scores on the SAT or ACT, but also aiming “to evaluate them beyond what is seen on a transcript,” says Joe Shields, an admissions counselor at Goucher College in Maryland.
+Many colleges report that they take a multifaceted approach to reviewing applicants, factoring in grades and scores on the SAT or ACT, but also aiming “to evaluate them beyond what is seen on a transcript,” Joe Shields, an admissions counselor at Goucher College in Maryland, says.
 “A holistic admissions review process allows a student to demonstrate their best qualities and discuss how they would be a good fit for that college.”

 Another promising and often misunderstood fact: It’s not as difficult as many students think to get admitted to a college, beyond the most selective schools.
-On average, nearly two-thirds of first-time, freshman applicants were offered admission to a four-year school in the U.S., according to a 2018 report from the National Association for College Admission Counseling.
-Some 80% of places accepted 50% or more.
+On average, two-thirds of first-time freshman applicants were offered admission to a four-year school in the U.S., according to a 2019 report from the National Association for College Admission Counseling.
+Some 80% of colleges accepted 50% or more.

 “There are many good colleges you may not have heard of,” says Hannah Serota, founder and CEO of Creative College Connections, a consulting practice that’s dedicated to helping applicants find the right fit.

-Here’s a look at several other persistent myths about college admissions:
+Read on for a look at six other persistent myths about college admissions:

 — Getting all A’s is the most important thing.

-— Your test scores can make or break your chances of getting in.
+— Test scores can make or break your chances of getting in.

-— The more clubs and activities you have on your resume, the better.
+— The more clubs and activities on your resume, the better.

 — It’s a mistake to get creative with your essay.